Upload a CSV, XLSX, or G Sheet into Pool

-You can upload almost any list of potential participants into Pool, but there are some important steps to prep your CSV you want to take.
-One especially complex issue is handling multi-select data, which is when you have a questions with multiple answers.
+You can upload almost any list of participants into Ethnio Pool, but there are some important steps to prep your CSV, XLSX, or Google Spreadsheet.
+If you've ever uploaded participants, Ethnio will remember the previous mapping, whether it was assigned to an Attribute or Column. especially complex issue is handling multi-select data, which is when you have a questions with multiple answers.
 Watch out for these common issues when uploading a CSV:

-2. One header row – some exports contain two header rows with something like question numbers and then the labels.
+- One header row β some exports contain two header rows with something like question numbers and then the labels.
 You would just delete the question number row in that example.

-4. Multiselect answers must be in one column separated by semicolon – most tools like Alchemer, Qualtrics, and Surveymonkey allow you to toggle between multiple columns or a single column for question data like checkboxes or other multiselect answers
+- Multiselect answers must be in one column separated by semicolon β most tools like Alchemer, Qualtrics, and Surveymonkey allow you to toggle between multiple columns or a single column for question data like checkboxes or other multiselect answers

 Here's our template with sample CSV with fake data your can try uploading, or use as a starting point for your own data.
 To get started head to Pool >> Upload.

-When you upload questions from any source (survey results, SalesForce, Qualtrics, etc), you might have all sorts of header labels for each column.
+When you upload participants from any source (SalesForce, Qualtrics, Internal lists, etc), you might have all sorts of header labels for each column.
 Could be shorthand like Q3 or a long description like "What's your favorite record label to make records?"
-Either way you'll want to carefully assign that column to either an existing column in Pool, a new column, or skip it altogether.
+Either way you'll want to carefully assign that column to either an existing attribute in Pool, a new column, or skip it altogether.

 Data Type: be careful on this one

-The robots inside Ethnio learn mapping over time, so once you associate a header with any column, that will be pre-selected next time.
+Ethnio learns mapping over time, so once you associate a header with any column, that will be pre-selected next time.
 That can save you a ton of time with lots of columns, but practice good data hygiene and be careful not to end up with duplicate columns with similar wording.

-Open your CSV in Google Sheets or the latest version of Excel (2016 or later is fine).
+Open your spreadsheet of participants in Google Sheets or Excel (2016 or later is fine).
 Then use the TEXTJOIN formula to join your cells.
 This lets you specify semicolon as the separator, and quickly take answers from multiple columns and get them into one column.
 Here's the Excel help and here's the Google Sheets help.
 Before you begin, search for any semicolons in your data and replace them all with something else like /.

 <span class="sy1">=</span><a href="https://exceljet.net/excel-functions/excel-textjoin-function"><span class="kw4">TEXTJOIN</span></a><span class="sy0">(</span><span class="st0">"; "</span><span class="sy0">,</span><span class="kw1">TRUE</span><span class="sy0">,</span>B5:F5<span class="sy0">)</span>